This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pour the dip into a greased 8-inch baking dish and spread evenly.
-Store covered in the refrigerator until ready to use.
+• Pour the dip into the prepared baking dish and spread evenly.
+Store covered in the refrigerator until ready to use; up to 2 days.

-• Sprinkle mozzarella cheese over the top and bake in a preheated 350 degree oven for about 20-25 minutes, or until cheese is melted.
+• Sprinkle mozzarella cheese over the top and bake in a preheated 350℉ oven for about 20-25 minutes, or until cheese is melted and dip is bubbly.
 For optional browning, turn on the broiler and raise the oven rack for a few minutes.
 Watch closely so it doesn't burn.

 • Serve immediately with chips or toasted bread for dipping.
 Garnish with fresh minced parsley if desired.